nspcc-dev/neo-go/README.md

 - `--privnet, -p`
 - `--testnet, -t`

 If you want in-depth customization for your node, there are `yaml` config files for each `network` available in the `config` directory.
-Those files are automaticly loaded, corresponding the provided `netmode` flag.
+Those files are automatically loaded, corresponding the provided `netmode` flag.

 ```yaml
 ProtocolConfiguration: